 Employee Experience—Cornerstone of a Successful Digital Transformation

 “Employee experience” is a catch-phrase in business that we don’t hear or talk about enough.
 Ask any business executive, though, and they’ll tell you the employee experience matters profoundly, and they won’t hesitate to say that employees are their most valuable assets.
 In fact, 90% of leaders believe an effective engagement strategy has an impact on business success.
 Yet how many do you think have actually implemented an employee engagement strategy?
 Believe it or not, the number is a dismal 25%, which explains why just 13% of employees around the world are actively engaged at work, and more than twice that number are so disengaged they’re likely to spread negativity to others.
 And let’s be clear: a disengaged workforce puts the success of your digital transformation strategy at great risk.
 So what can we do?
-In part 1 of this series, we explored how technology used strategically can help companies deliver consistent, personalized and memorable customer experiences.
-But focusing on CX isn’t enough.
+Focusing on CX isn’t enough.
 Companies need to excite employees and directly engage them in their DX journeys.
 This means following the CX playbook and creating superior experiences for employees.
 Welcome to EX!

 Employee Experience (EX) as a Strategic Priority